apache/unomi/README.md

 Additional requirements:
 * Apache Karaf 3.0.2+, http://karaf.apache.org
-* Local copy of the ElasticSearch ZIP package, available here : http://www.elasticsearch.org
+* Local copy of the Elasticsearch ZIP package, available here : http://www.elasticsearch.org

 1. Before deploying, make sure that you have Apache Karaf properly installed.
 You will also have to increase the default maximum memory size and perm gen size by adjusting the following environment values in the bin/setenv(.bat)